mbcthepraetorian/mansurbarancirit/README.md

 # mansurbarancirit
 This is a repository for my projects.
-No concepts just throwing randoml! xD
+No concepts just throwing randomly! xD